 So, when he dragged himself to bed after an 18 hour day, leaving his cold, stale coffee in his thermos, his dirty lunchbox full of trash, and a pot simmering on the stove for me to watch, a midnight load of laundry to do, I almost got frustrated.
 Hey, I’m tired too!

 but then I heard, God’s quiet voice, ‘what a beautiful blessing.’

 A blessing? beautiful? to be taken for granted?

+Did I hear that right, Lord?
 YES!
-Yes, the fiercely independent husband who wouldn’t ask for help, didn’t want to need me, now relies on my help, and beautifully takes for granted that I’ll be there and do for him.
+Yes, the fiercely independent husband who wouldn’t ask for help, didn’t want to need me, now relies on my help, and beautifully takes for granted that I’ll be there and do things for him.

 Our marriage that almost ended in bitterness and anger, is stronger than ever, full of laughter again.

 Psalm 85:10 ESV Steadfast love and faithfulness meet; righteousness and peace kiss each other.